jonathanolson/slither/notes/patterns.md

   - Ignore "black" exit edges (no feature for that both for input and output).
   - No sectors for exit edges (no feature for that both for input and output).

-- Vertex rule count
-  - Order 6 typical, but order 12 for Triakis Triangular / Bisected Hexagonal...
-8 for Tetrakis Square

 - PatternBoard:
   - [defer] Generation:
     - [defer] Prevent combinations where... a face isn't included but all of its neighbors are? (or perhaps... if all its vertices are included, include it?)
 THINK
   - [defer] Canonicalize:
     - [defer] Find the vertex permutation that gives us the lexicographically smallest order of states.
     - [defer] Then we can use equality to check isomorphism (and we can store this in a hash table)

-- Flexible BUT NOT TOPO-invariant (no red edge removal, but we generate face combinations):
-  - FaceRule
-    - FaceRule application to:
-      - A puzzle (with a board)
-      - A FaceRule state(!) so we can directly see what rules "dominate" others, and construct a minimal set of rules.
-        - OR... we just have things create a matching puzzle (board+state), and then apply to that board?
-          - Padding is complicated.... nah
-        - Yeah, just find subgraph isomorphisms and check?
-    - Visualization
-      - Direct (the pattern data itself)
-        - How to show "exit" edges for "twist" vertices?
-      - Indirect (examples on a board)
-        - For viz, we search for possible occurrences in a tiling (there might be a good number, can we enumerate?)
-          - See where it applies, cut faces too far from the pattern (or create a grid view around it, and clip)
-    - If rules have isomorphic topologies, check these (multiple?) isomorphisms to see if they are isomorphic rules(!)
-    - "FlexBoard" should be memoized, so that we can store computed automorphisms (and subgraph isomorphisms)
-      - And...
-SHARED between rules!
-      - Automorphisms (can be used be rules to see if they have symmetries in input)
-      - List all of the potential features (boolean values)
-        - (follow "state" boolean conventions, true means "this configuration is possible")
-        - Feature
-          - Ability to add SAT condition

 https://github.com/timhutton/slinker ---> has the "solving rules"
 Review https://github.com/timhutton/slinker/blob/main/src/SlinkerGrid.cpp !!!!